iotaledger/integration-services/documentation/docs/basics/streams.md

+---
+image: /img/logo/integration_services.png
+description: IOTA Streams offers auditable encrypted data streams for any industry, ensuring data has not been modified throughout the industry data pipeline.channels.
+keywords:
+- channels
+- authorize channel
+- subscribe channel
+- read channel
+---
 # IOTA Streams

 IOTA Streams offers auditable encrypted data streams for any industry, ensuring data has not been modified throughout the industry data pipeline.

-TODO: check resource and add more
+You can find more information on IOTA streams in the following resources:

 ## Wiki